Sundsvalls DFF

-Sundsvalls DFF (Sundsvalls damfotbollsförening) is a women's association football-club from Sundsvall, Sweden.
+Sundsvalls Damfotbollsförening, commonly known as Sundsvalls DFF, is a women's association football club from Sundsvall, Sweden.
 The club was established in 1984 by GIF Sundsvall.
 The club played in the Damallsvenskan during the 1991 season.
 It was relegated to the Division 1 following the 1992 season.

 Sundsvalls DFF play their home games at the Norrporten Arena in Sundsvall.
 The team colors are blue and white.